Oktoberfest in Chicago

 Chicago Oktoberfest at St. Alphonsus Church is the longest-running and most well-known celebration in Chicago.
 This family friendly festival runs September 23 - 25 and is packed with brats, brews, live music and entertainment.

-Chicago Brauhaus will have non-stop entertainment Wednesday through Sunday nights starting September 28th through October 30th.
-Listen to the Brauhaus Oktoberfest Band, enter the nightly yodeling contest at 7pm, and sip on seasonal Spaten brews.
+Chicago Brauhaus has their own Brauhaus Oktoberfest Band, nightly yodeling contests, and seasonal Spaten brews.
 If you haven't witnessed an Alphorn performance here's your chance!

 St. Benedict's is a family-friendly fest and runs September 30th through October 2nd.